Section 2

 Roncesvalles

-742.7 KM to Santiago
+743 KM to Santiago

 Don’t count on sleeping in if you stay at the monastery albergue.
 The volunteers come through the dorms singing, waking everyone up at 6 am sharp.
 You don’t really have a choice.
 Time to get moving.
 There’s no breakfast served at the albergue, but there are a few vending machines downstairs if you want a quick coffee in a plastic cup before you head out.

-Leaving Roncesvalles couldn’t be easier — just look for the road sign that says “Santiago de Compostela 790km.” and grab the obligatory selfie in front of it!
+Leaving Roncesvalles couldn’t be easier, just look for the road sign that says “Santiago de Compostela 790km” and grab the obligatory selfie in front of it!
 The Camino path is just to the right of the sign.
 And if you’re wondering why it says 790km when your guidebook insists it’s 747, that’s because the road takes a more winding route, while the Camino goes more or less as the crow flies.

 The path to Burguete takes you through peaceful beech and oak forests, gently downhill.
 Along the way, you’ll pass La Cruz Blanca (the White Cross), also known as Roland’s Cross.
-It was placed there in the 1600s to “purify” the forest of witches — apparently there were a few hanging around back then.
+It was placed there in the 1600s to “purify” the forest of witches; apparently, there were a few hanging around back then.

 Burgete

-740.1 KM to Santiago
+740 KM to Santiago

 The first village you will meet is Burgete.
-If you didn’t get breakfast in Roncesvalles, don’t worry—there’s a café right as you enter.
+If you didn’t get breakfast in Roncesvalles, don’t worry, there’s a café right as you enter.

-Burguete is best known as the fishing retreat for Jake Barnes, the main character in Hemingway’s The Sun Also Rises.
+Burguete is best known as the fishing retreat for Jake Barnes, the protagonist in Hemingway’s The Sun Also Rises.
 When he wasn’t caught up in the frenzy of Pamplona’s bullfights, he came here for the tranquillity and the trout fishing.
 Hemingway himself stayed at Hotel Burguete, and the place is still in business.

 As you walk through the village, keep an eye out for a sharp right turn back onto a path into open country.
 Interestingly, until now, you have been walking mostly south, and now, for the first time, you are turning decisively west in the direction of Santiago.